Australia's TPG Telecom to buy local rival iiNet for $1.1 billion

 TPG Telecom, which already holds a 6.25 percent stake in iiNet, will pay A$8.60 per iiNet share, a 26.3 percent premium on Thursday's closing price.
 The all-cash deal will be funded by new debt, TPG said in a statement.

-Post-deal, TPG Telecom expects combined revenues of A$2.3 billion and earnings before interest tax depreciation amortisation (EBITDA) of A$654 million.
+Post-deal, TPG Telecom expects combined revenues of A$2.3 billion and earnings before interest tax depreciation amortization (EBITDA) of A$654 million.

 For the year-ended July 31, TPG had revenues of A$970.9 million and EBITDA of A$363.65 million.
 It will release its interim results on March 24.